Datavisualiatie-UGent/project-dv25-4/coffeeData/src/index.md

 <div>
   <h3 class="card-title">Coffee Quality vs Categorical Factors</h3>
   <p class="card-paragraph">
-    Beyond numeric factors like altitude and moisture, categorical attributes such as processing method and variety also significantly impact coffee quality.
+    Beyond numeric factors like altitude and moisture, categorical attributes such as processing method and variety also impact coffee quality.
 This visualization shows how different categorical factors relate to quality scores, helping to identify which varieties or processing methods tend to produce higher-rated coffees.
   </p>
   <div class="dropdown-container">
     <div class="dropdown-group">